 Wayne: Okay so, I am a sign sing performer so, where I take songs and I translate them into sign language or, sign-supported English.

-So, I’ve come from a background with d/Deaf parents so, I’ve grown up in the d/Deaf community, I’ve been very involved in the d/Deaf community.
-Lots of my friends and, you know, obviously my family are all d/Deaf as well so, that’s where my passion for sign language came from.
+So, I’ve come from a background with deaf parents so, I’ve grown up in the deaf community, I’ve been very involved in the deaf community.
+Lots of my friends and, you know, obviously my family are all deaf as well so, that’s where my passion for sign language came from.

 And, part of that, I’ve been campaigning to try and get sign language taught in schools as well.
 Again, that’s another one of my passions.